 Final questions: Eventually, we ask people about their level of trust in other people and in the government, as well as about their views on inequality.

 Petition: At the very end of the survey, respondents are asked if they are willing to sign a petition to “stand up for real climate action.”
-We inform them that this petition will be sent to the highest governmental authority (either President or Prime Minister office) by ourselves.
+We inform them that we will send this petition to the highest governmental authority (either President or Prime Minister office).